-This guide documents CXFS[TM] clustered version of XFS[®] filesystem software running on a storage area network (SAN).
+This guide documents $CXFS^{\mathbb{M}}$ , a parallel-access shared clustered filesystem for high-performance computing environments.
 It assumes that you are already familiar with the XFS filesystem and you have access to the XVM Volume Manager Administrator Guide.

 You should read through this entire book, especially Chapter 15, "Troubleshooting" on page 383, before attempting to install and configure a CXFS cluster.